can-lehmann/owlkettle/docs/internals.md

 The `afterBuild`-hook runs after initial values (default-values, values passed in by other components during instantiation) have been assigned to the `WidgetState`.

 They are useful if any processing on the initial data that is passed in must happen.
 Example are validating data, inferring data from passed in data, or fetching other data based on what was passed in.

+It should be noted that unlike `build` hooks, `afterBuild` hooks are not inherited by any child-widget.
+For more information, see the `build` hooks section.

 For a technical example, here a widget that infers the value of an "inital" number based on an enum that gets passed in: